Audits aren’t common, but here’s what to do and expect if you receive a letter from the Internal Revenue Service

 Medical and dental records: Records could include receipts, medical account statements, physician statements, or documents explaining your health care policy’s benefits.
-Make sure to keep records for at least a few years, especially if you itemize and claim the medical expense deductions.
+Make sure to keep records for at least a few years, especially if you itemize and claim the medical expense deduction.

 Income documents: You may have W-2 forms, 1099 forms, Schedule K-1, or other payment documents that show your income (or loss) for a given year.

 When you receive an IRS audit letter, it’s best to respond as quickly as possible.
 Always follow the instructions in the letter because it will make the whole audit process smoother and perhaps quicker.

 If you need to mail something to the IRS, create copies of the necessary documents and send them to the address listed in the letter.
 If you don’t have something and need to request a copy from someone, like if you lost a tax form and new another copy, reach out to the document’s original sender as soon as you can.